Updated: 8 minute read

 First, determine the financial areas you're currently struggling with—whether that's bookkeeping, tax planning, financial analysis, or all three.
 Then research accountants in your area and their specialties.
 You can even utilize tools that match you with an accountant based on your business needs.

-Relay gives you up to 20 checking accounts with no monthly fees—each with its own account number—so you can organize income, expenses, and tax savings exactly how your accountant recommends.
+Relay lets you open up to 20 checking accounts—each with its own account number and no monthly maintenance fees—so you can separate revenue, expenses, taxes, and reserves without juggling multiple banks.
 Open your account in minutes.

 What are the minimum financial reporting requirements for LLCs?